Agricultural Leases: An Overview

 Oil & Gas Leases

-The terms of an oil and gas lease vary,, but typically consist of a primary term that commences before production begins, and a secondary term that commences following the start of production).
-Prior to production, the landowner may be entitled to delay rental payments before they receive a share of the royalties following production.
+The terms of an oil and gas lease vary, but typically consist of a primary term that commences before production begins, and a secondary term that commences following the start of production.
+If production is postponed, the landowner may be entitled to “delay rental payments.”
+While production is ongoing, the landowner will generally be compensated through a share of royalties.
 It may be beneficial to include provisions in the lease that allow options for termination in the event of late payments or non-payment.
 Once the secondary term begins following the location of a successful drilling site, the lease may continue indefinitely as long as the site remains productive.

 Compensation for oil and gas leases varies.
 The rates offered for oil & gas leases are controlled by several factors, including: the market for energy products at the time the lease is signed, type of oil and gas extracted, difficulty of extraction, and geographical location.
 Some leases provide a single payment based upon market rates, while others offer periodic payments that reflect a percentage of the proceeds generated from extraction.
 Other benefits may include signing bonuses, delay rental, and damage provisions.
 Often, costs for infrastructure and drilling may be subtracted before payments are received.
 Landowners may also want to consult with a legal professional regarding liability for pollution or other damages under state and federal law.